ensdomains/ens-evmgateway/crosschain-resolver/README.md

 ### Issue subname to L2

-Assuming you have already moved the parent name to a l2,
+Assuming you have already moved the parent name to a l2, `approve` subname to a user (aka `operator`)

 ```js